Reapplying to Medical School: How to Succeed the Second Time Around

 You may find it in your best interest to seek out medical schools that commit to holistic application reviews.
 These admissions committees will take into account broader factors like life experience and personal attributes – not just academic metrics.
 This could be key in finding the medical school that will best fit your needs and goals.

 6. Step up your interview performance

-You should feel pretty excited if you receive interview invitations from medical schools, because it means they’re seriously considering you.
+You should feel pretty excited if you receive interview invitations from medical schools because it means they’re seriously considering you.
 You don’t want to ruin your chances of getting accepted by coming into the interview unprepared.
-Ryan says demonstrating that you know a lot about the school is extremely important.
+Demonstrating that you know a lot about the school is extremely important.

 Practicing your interview skills is also critical for success.
 You want to be comfortable talking about all aspects of your background and application, even if they seem irrelevant or don’t highlight your positive attributes.
-“Be prepared for questions that may be intended to throw you off track,” Ryan recommends.
+But also be prepared to elaborate in ways your application materials didn’t.

-You can see there are a lot of ways to make yourself more competitive when reapplying to medical school.
-There are available courses of action that can give your application a boost no matter which areas need strengthening.
+It’s clear there are a number of ways to make yourself more competitive when reapplying to medical school.
+No matter which areas of your application need strengthening, there are available courses of action that can give you the extra boost you need.

 While it’s important to approach the reapplication process from a holistic point of view, don’t underestimate the importance of the medical school interview.
 Get ahead of the game by reading our article “How to Prepare for Medical School Interviews: Steps for Success.”